-According to the ESIGN Act, electronic signatures (or e-signatures) are an “electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
+According to the ESIGN Act, electronic signatures (or eSignatures) are an “electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”

 When a user signs a document online, they use the private key to create a signature.
-That is, during the signing process, a crypto code ID is created and embedded into the document.
-At the time of verification, the signer simply uses his/her public key to unwrap the digital signature code and compare it with the document to ensure a match.
+That is, during the signing process, a unique crypto-code ID is embedded in the document.
+At the time of verification, the signer simply uses his/her key to unwrap the digital signature code and compare it with the document to ensure a match.

 |Electronic Signatures||Digital Signatures|

-It uses a wide array of methods such as email, enterprise ID or phone verification, to authenticate signer identity||Leverage certificate-based IDs to authenticate signer identity|
+|Use a wide array of methods – including email, employee ID, or phone verification – to authenticate signer identity||Leverage certificate-based IDs to authenticate signer identity|

-|It leverages an audit trail to demonstrate the proof of signing a document.||It binds each signature to the document via encryption, to demonstrate the proof of signing.|
+|Leverage an audit trail to demonstrate the validity and legality of a signed document||Bind each signature to the document via encryption to demonstrate the validity and legality of a signed document|

-Adopt e-signatures today and boost your productivity by signing up for our free trial!
+Get on board with eSignatures today and boost your productivity by signing up for our free trial!